 This course presents a comprehensive survey of cybersecurity technology, including basic theory and concepts.
 Students will gain hands-on familiarity with cybersecurity technology through lab exercises, in-class studios, and scenarios.
-Topics covered include security considerations surrounding operating systems, the web, email, databases, wireless technology, the cloud, and the "internet of things."
+Topics covered include security considerations surrounding operating systems, the web, email, databases, wireless technology, the cloud, and the Internet of Things.
 Also addressed are cryptography, secure software design, physical security, and human factors in cybersecurity.

-T83 CYBER 561 Oversight for Excellence: Cybersecurity Management and Governance needs of enterprise management by balancing the void between business risks, technical issues, control needs, and reporting metrics.
-Toward this end, the course addresses a range of topics necessary for success, including the elements of and the ways to establish a governance program, cybersecurity management frameworks, developing and implementing a cybersecurity strategy, deploying cybersecurity policy and controls, ensuring standards and regulatory compliance, functional and budgetary advocacy, interfacing with the C-suite and board, and talent acquisition and development.
+T83 CYBER 561 Oversight for Excellence: Cybersecurity Management and Governance

+This course takes a comprehensive approach to the management of the organizational cybersecurity function.
+It also explores the principles of information technology governance.
+Course work provides a deeper understanding of best practices for managing cybersecurity processes and meeting multiple needs of enterprise management by balancing the void between business risks, technical issues, control needs, and reporting metrics.
+Toward this end, the course addresses a range of topics necessary for success, including the elements of and how to establish a governance program, cybersecurity management frameworks, developing and implementing a cybersecurity strategy, deploying cybersecurity policy and controls, ensuring standards and regulatory compliance, functional and budgetary advocacy, interfacing with the C-suite and board, and talent acquisition and development.
+Credit 3 units.